lwjglgamedev/lwjglbook-bookcontents-leg/chapter04/chapter4.md

 The structure is quite similar to our vertex shader.
 In this case we will set a fixed colour for each fragment.
 The output variable is defined in the second line and set as a vec4 fragColor.
 Now that we have our shaders created, how do we use them?
 This is the sequence of steps we need to follow:
-1. Create a OpenGL Program
+1. Create an OpenGL program.
 2. Load the vertex and fragment shader code files.
 3. For each shader, create a new shader program and specify its type \(vertex, fragment\).
 4. Compile the shader.